 Just outside the Atlanta city limits, the South River Forest spreads north of Constitution Road and east of Moreland Avenue.
 The land includes the remains of an old prison farm and the park bordering Intrenchment Creek, whose headwaters form downtown, running under the state capitol.
 The neighborhoods closest to the forest—like Thomasville Heights, Gresham Park, Lakewood—are mostly Black, with large shares of low-income residents.
 They’ve endured a fraught history of development, with six landfills nearby, five prisons, two demolished public housing sites, and a host of trucking and other industrial companies.

-“Weelaunee” is what the Muscogee (Creek) call this forest; tribal members from Oklahoma, where most now live, performed their stomp dance that fall evening on the forest’s behalf.
+“Weelaunee,” a Muscogee (Creek) term for “brown water,” is what activists call this forest; tribal members from Oklahoma, where most now live, performed their stomp dance that fall evening on the forest’s behalf.
 Six months earlier, in March, then Atlanta mayor Keisha Lance Bottoms had announced plans to build a massive police and fire department training center in the South River Forest.
 The proposal for the facility was developed by the Atlanta Police Foundation (APF), a nonprofit that uses private dollars to support policing in a variety of ways—from building youth centers through funding a citywide system of surveillance cameras.

 In September 2021, the Atlanta City Council approved leasing the land to the APF to build, among other things, a “mock village” for police training, complete with a “hotel/nightclub” and a “convenience store”; backers say the center is needed to fight violent crime and to promote morale and retention among police and firefighters, who currently train out of “substandard” facilities.
 The training center would be among the largest of its kind in the country, at an estimated cost of $90 million—$30 million of which will come from the City of Atlanta, and $60 million from the foundation.